F1iper/movie-rental/README.md

 3. Open the command line and navigate to the project's root directory.
 4. Use the following command to build the project:
     **mvn clean install**
-5. Create MySQL database called movierental and update database configuration
+5. Create MySQL database called movierental and update database configuration:
+- inside mysql:
+   - **create database movierental;**

 - In the directory **/movie-rental/src/resources** rename the file **example.dbconfig.properties** to -> **dbconfig.properties** and edit it
   to match your local database username + password + url